 Train Your Employees to Spot Fraud

 Fraudsters are finding increasingly creative ways to execute their plans.
-If your business receives an unannounced visit from an unidentified person asking to perform maintenance or fix your credit card terminal, call your provider and inquire about the person before letting them touch your POS equipment or other processing hardware.
+If your business receives an unannounced visit from an unidentified person asking to perform maintenance or fix your credit card terminal, call your provider and inquire about the person before letting them touch your POS credit card terminal or other processing hardware.
 This person may be attempting to attach a skimming device to your terminal.

 Similarly, if you receive a package with replacement equipment you did not order, call your provider before plugging it in and swapping out any of your payment devices.

 As a business owner, you might not be at the cash register to spot suspicious behavior at checkout.
 Foster an environment of vigilance so that your employees can recognize suspicious activity when they see it and can report the activity efficiently to management.

 Adhere to PCI Best Practices